Hemant-Agrahari/Preparation-one-september/JavaScript/JavaScript-Basis/theory.md

 Event delegation means handling events at a parent level instead of attaching handlers to each child.
 It uses event bubbling for efficiency

 Q. What is the Difference Between Debouncing and Throttling?
-Debouncing

-Ensures that a function is only executed after a certain delay since the last time it was invoked.
+Ans:
+Debouncing and throttling are techniques to control how often a function is executed, especially in situations where events can fire frequently, like window resizing, scrolling, or typing

+✅ Debouncing:

+Delays the function execution until after a certain time has passed without the event being triggered again.
-Useful when you want the action to run once after the user stops doing something.
+It’s useful when you want the function to run only once after the user has stopped triggering the event.

-Throttling
+Commonly used in search input fields, where you want to wait until the user finishes typing before sending a request.

+✅ Throttling:

-Ensures that a function is executed at most once in a specified time interval, no matter how many times the event is triggered.
+Limits the function execution to run at most once every specified time interval, no matter how many times the event is triggered.

-Useful when you want to limit the execution rate.
+It’s useful when you want to ensure the function runs at regular intervals while the event continues firing.

-Example: Window scroll event (run function every 200ms while scrolling).
+Commonly used in scroll events or resizing, where you want to process updates but not overwhelm the browser

-Q. Difference between every() and find() in JavaScript every()
+Q. Difference between every() and find() in JavaScript
+Ans:
+Both every() and find() are array methods in JavaScript used to check or search elements, but they serve different purposes and behave differently.

+✅ every():

-Tests whether all elements in an array pass a given condition.
+“The every() method checks if all elements in an array satisfy a condition.”

-Returns a boolean (true / false).

-Stops execution as soon as it finds a false.
+“It returns true if every element passes the test, otherwise it returns false.”
+“Once it finds an element that doesn’t meet the condition, it stops checking further.”

+✅ find():

+“The find() method searches the array and returns the first element that satisfies the condition.”
+“If no element matches, it returns undefined.”
+“It stops checking after finding the first match.”

 Q.What is the difference between shift and unshift method in js?
+Ans:
+shift() and unshift() are array methods in JavaScript that work with the beginning of the array, but they do opposite things.”

+✅ shift():

+“The shift() method removes the first element from an array.”
+“It modifies the original array and returns the removed element.”
+“It’s useful when you want to process or discard the first item.”

+✅ unshift():

+“The unshift() method adds one or more elements to the beginning of an array.”
+“It modifies the original array and returns the new length of the array.”
+“It’s useful when you want to insert items at the start.”

 Q.List of return type in js
 Ans:// 🔹 JavaScript Array Methods Cheat Sheet (Return Types)